7 Vegan Cafes & Restaurants in Inverness, Scotland: Tried & Tested

 The proprietors, Jo and Andy, are lovely and helpful.
 Head over to their website and send them a message to enquire about availability.

-Our favourite vegan cafes and restaurants in Inverness, Scotland
+Our favourite vegan-friendly cafes and restaurants in Inverness

 Inverness has a thriving tourism industry with visitors coming to enjoy the city and the surrounding mountains, lakes, rivers and seas from all over the world.
-As you’d expect, there are therefore lots of cafes and restaurants.
+As you’d expect, there are therefore lots of cafes and restaurants and many of them have vegan options.

 A delicious sharing platter at Culture, a 100% vegan cafe in Inverness